Introduction

 Profile

-Emme started to learn the Japanese traditional dance at the age of three and took master's diploma at sixteen.
-After graduating from junior college, she aimed to be a professional singer and became the back vocalist for the Japanese most popular and talented pop singers such as EPO, Yumi Matsutoya, Miki Imai, MISIA, Takuro Yoshida, etc in their concerts and recordings.
+Emme started to learn Japanese traditional dancing at the age of three, and recieved her master's degree at sixteen.
+After graduating junior college, she aimed to become a professional singer and built her carrier as a background vocalist for the most popular and talented Japanese singers such as EPO, Yumi Matsutoya, Miki Imai, MISIA, Takuro Yoshida, etc in their concerts and recordings.

 In 1995, Emme started to learn Nagauta, the Japanese traditional story telling song, and studied at the Tokyo National University of Fine Arts and Music.
-The new genre then she established is the fusion of her experiences and the Japanese traditions.
+And now she has established her own new genre which is a fusion of her experience and Japanese traditions.

-Besides the concerts, Emme organizes workshops for vocal exercises.
+Apart from her concerts activities, Emme organizes various workshops for vocal exercises.
 Her wish is to make people discover his voice and enjoy vocalization.

 Comments